Sustainable tourism experts

 Hayley Clarke

 Some tips for travelling sustainably include choosing green accommodation.
-There are a range of hostels and hotels that have all the modern amenities without damaging the environment, and traveling is also an excellent time to get adventurous – consider staying in a yurt, tree house or camping under the stars for sustainable accommodation options with a difference.
+There are a range of hostels and hotels that have all the modern amenities without damaging the environment, and travelling is also an excellent time to get adventurous – consider staying in a yurt, tree house or camping under the stars for sustainable accommodation options with a difference.
 For air travel, you can purchase carbon offset credits when organising your flight for a relatively small fee.
 These go towards projects that aim to make up for the environmental damage that carbon emissions cause.

 If you are going on any group tours you can seek out a sustainable one.